[Editor’s note: This post was originally published in June 2018 and has been updated to reflect the interface of Google Search Console in 2020.]

 - Position – the average Google position of your pages for the given terms

-- You can check if your educational pages are driving early stage terms to your site, and you can see how effective your top of the funnel efforts are
+- check if your educational pages are driving early stage terms to your site, and you can see how effective your top of the funnel efforts are

-- You can see what terms people are typing in when they either know your brand or are looking for very specific things, and are likely to be at the bottom of the funnel
+- see what terms people are typing in when they either know your brand or are looking for very specific things, and are likely to be at the bottom of the funnel

-- You can see which terms in your space you don’t have high enough Google positions for, and can target those terms with new pages you create
+- see which terms in your space you don’t have high enough Google positions for, and can target those terms with new pages you create

 Letting Google Know What to Crawl First